rizadh/rizadh.github.io/README.md

 ### Planned Projects

-**Scheduler** ~ Or _Schedulo_?
-Deciding on a name but will be an app geared towards students to help layout their weekly course timetables in an elegantly designed, white-based but colorful web app.
+**Scheduler** - Deciding on a name but will be an app geared towards students to help layout their weekly course timetables in an elegantly designed, white-based but colorful web app.
 Will allow for schedule overlaying to compare two different schedules.

 Have any ideas for me?
 Send me an [email](mailto:rizadh@icloud.com)!